spacemanspiff2007/sml2mqtt/docs/operations.rst

       interval: 30
       wait for data: False
     - throttle filter: 30     # Let a value pass every 30s
-    - round: 1
+    - round: 0                # Round the mean value to the full number
-    - type: change filter      # Only report on changes
+    - type: delta filter      # Only report when the value changes at least 10W or 5%
+      min: 10
+      min %: 5
     - refresh action: 01:00   # ... but refresh every hour